7 Ways To Achieve Work-Life Balance Like Jesus

 • Ask yourself honestly if you may be overworking.
 Ask others who are close to you, too.

-#8 Bonus: Don't look to work to do what only Jesus can do
+#8 Don't look to work to do what only Jesus can do

-Okay, this last one doesn't quite fit with the others because you won't find it in Mark 1.
-But, it's foundational and worth mentioning.
+Okay, this one doesn't quite fit with the others because you won't find it in Mark 1.
+But it's foundational and worth mentioning.

 In his 'Wednesday Word', Paul Tripp puts it like this:

 'Your work is your calling, but it is not your life.
 Work gives you dignity, but it is not your hope.
-You are created to work with diligence, but work is not the ultimate reward.
+You are created to work diligently, but work is not the ultimate reward.

 Your work is not the final word on who you are, and it surely should not define what your life is all about.